 By working to touch multi-generations of families as well as transitioning individuals from one program to another, individuals are much better equipped to not only help themselves, but to move their lives forward beyond self-sufficiency, to true sustainability.

-An example of INTEGRATING SERVICES occurred when our Housing Counselor, when working with an individual to help prevent foreclosure, broadened the conversation to include their educational and career goals.
-Our Counselor connected the client with one of our Opportunities Now Career Coaches to further pursue enrollment into a technical school diploma program.
+An example of INTEGRATING SERVICES occurred when one of our County Coordinators, when working with an individual to help prevent foreclosure, broadened the conversation to include their educational and career goals.
+Our Counselor connected the client with our Opportunities Now Career Coach to further pursue enrollment into a technical school diploma program.